Forward arrow iconPlay video iconDrag image iconvideo fullscreen button icon

 5. Energy & Sleep.
 Another glaring difference we pretty much immediately noticed was how much energy we had compared to shows that start at 8 or 9PM.
 It’s an outstanding thing to have an event correspond to the time of day that you’re most alert.
 The best part?
 You can still be in bed by 9PM, fully recharged for the next day.
 As more evidence emerges showing the link between mental health and sleep (with mental health being prioritized more than ever) and even sleep-obsessed subcultures popping up, the demand for events that don’t require people to throw off their nightly routines will likely increase as well.

 The perks of a matinee show raise the question of whether event norms should be revisited, especially as broader cultural trends suggest it’s the right time for this conversation.
-While a weekend matinee might differ slightly from a weekend one, the core benefits and perks remain the same.
+While a week day matinee might differ slightly from a weekend one, the core benefits and perks remain the same.

 Though it’s unclear if event start times will shift significantly, early signs are promising: matinee shows are starting to pop up, with recent examples like Vampire Weekend and The Kid LAROI in June of this year, as well as a recently announced Harvest Moon benefit concert with Stephens Still, Neil Young and John Mayer.
 Hopefully, this is just the beginning.